How to Learn R

 - How to arrange rows

 Data Cleaning and Visualization

-Data cleaning refers to the process of preparing a dataset for analysis and removing any data that is not useful for your target use case.
+Data cleaning refers to the process of preparing a dataset for analysis.
+To clean a dataset, you need to remove any data that is not useful for your target use case.

-Visualization is a technique used to turn the raw data with which you are working—numbers and letters—into charts that showcase your data visually.
+Visualization is a technique used to turn the raw data with which you are working into charts.
+These charts showcase your data visually.
 Here are the main topics you should cover in these two fields:

 - How to tidy/clean data

 - Splitting a dataset by index and character

 - How to use ggplot2 to create visualizations